redis/redis-doc/commands/sunion.md

 SUNION key1 key2 key3 = {a,b,c,d,e}
 ```

-Keys that do not exist are considered to be empty sets.
+Keys that don't exist are considered to be empty sets.

 @return